-After three trials on the state murder charges ended with deadlocked juries, Kepler, who is white, was convicted in 2017 on state charges of manslaughter for the fatal shooting of Jeremey Lake, who was Black and was 19 years old when he was killed.
+After three trials on the state murder charges ended with deadlocked juries, Kepler, who is white, was convicted in 2017 on state charges of manslaughter for the fatal shooting of Jeremy Lake, 19, who was Black.

-Kepler, who was off duty at the time of the shooting, claimed he fired in self-defense because Lake was armed, but no weapon was found at the scene.
+Kepler, off-duty at the time of the shooting, claimed he fired in self-defense because Lake was armed, but no weapon was found at the scene.

-Federal prosecutors filed a first-degree murder charge against Kepler in November after he appealed his conviction to the Oklahoma Court of Criminal Appeals citing the McGirt ruling.
-The court ruled in his favor on Thursday.
+Federal prosecutors filed a first-degree murder charge against Kepler in the case in November, after he had appealed his conviction, citing McGirt.

 “In anticipation that Shannon Kepler’s state murder conviction would be dismissed by the Oklahoma Court of Criminal Appeals, the U.S. Attorney’s Office charged Kepler in a three-count indictment for the murder of Jeremey Lake,” acting U.S. Attorney Clint Johnson said in a statement to The Associated Press.
 “We did so in November to ensure a seamless and timely transition from state to federal court once the decision was made.”

 Kepler’s motion to dismiss the federal charge on grounds of double jeopardy were rejected in January.
-Kepler, who has pleaded not guilty, is being held at the Oklahoma State Penitentiary in McAlester.
+He has pleaded not guilty to the charge.